Formalizing Preferences Over Runtime Distributions: Instantiating Utility Functions in Practice

 \subsection{The Case of Underspecified Captime Distributions}

-More realistically, $K$ may be underspecified: we may know some of its properties without knowing it exactly.
+Often, we may know some properties of $K$ without knowing it exactly.
 In such cases, we advocate employing the method of maximum entropy of \citet{jaynes1957information}, which allows us to incorporate such knowledge without introducing additional, unjustified assumptions.
 Entropy is a measure of the average information content that would be revealed to us by observing some unknown quantity.
 The principle of maximum entropy tells us to use the distribution for which this value is highest, subject to satisfying whatever restrictions we have.
 It allows us to impose only the assumptions we want to make when assigning probability mass to our captime distribution.
 In this sense, the principle of maximum entropy is an application of Occam's razor.
 We can consider how different pieces of information imply different distributions $K$ that affect the form of our algorithm scoring function through their CDF $F_K(t)$.

-Suppose that we know our client will need a solution within 24 hours, but we do not perfectly trust our equipment and realize that a failure may leave us with somewhat less time, somewhere between 0 and 24 hours.
-With no restrictions on the prior $K$ beyond having bounded support, the maximum entropy captime distribution is the same uniform distribution we derived above under different assumptions (please see \cref{app:maxent}\shortver{ in the supplementary material} for all maximum entropy derivations):
+The simplest restriction our prior information could place on the distribution $K$ is a bound on its support.
+If we need a solution to our problem before some fixed deadline, but we do not perfectly trust our equipment and realize that a failure may leave us with somewhat less time, then we know $\kappa$ falls in some fixed range, but nothing more.
+With no restrictions on the prior $K$ beyond having bounded support, the maximum entropy captime distribution is the same uniform distribution we derived above (please see \cref{app:maxent} for all maximum entropy derivations): $u_{\text{unif}}(t) = 1 - \frac{t}{\kappa_0}$ if $t < \kappa_0$ and $u_{\text{unif}}(t) = 0$ otherwise.

-Perhaps we do not know an upper bound on the timeout we will face, but instead know that we will have $\kappa_0$ hours on average (we know the average lifetime of our equipment, say).
-In this case the maximum entropy distribution for all priors with the condition that $\E_{\kappa \sim K}[\kappa] = \kappa_0$ is an exponential distribution with rate parameter $1/\kappa_0$, so we should optimize an exponential utility function:
+Perhaps we do not know an upper bound on the timeout we will face, but instead know that we will have $\kappa_0$ hours on average (based on the average lifetime of our equipment, say).
+In this case the maximum entropy distribution for all priors with the condition that $\E_{\kappa \sim K}[\kappa] = \kappa_0$ is an exponential distribution with rate parameter $1/\kappa_0$, so we should optimize an exponential utility function: $u_{\text{exp}}(t) = e^{-t/\kappa_0}$.